The CCL Program is facilitated by a diverse group of faculty, with all five members being present at all face-to-face sessions of the Program.

 Jill Shaver is an independent consultant focusing on strategy development and implementation, organization and system change, and leadership development.
 Building on over 25 years in healthcare prior to consulting, Jill consults within the public sector, including healthcare organizations, academic institutions and government departments.
 She guides organizations in creating effective processes for coordinating, integrating and sustaining system-wide change, while enhancing organization and individual change leadership capacity.
 Jill has an MBA from McMaster University and a Master of Science in Organization Development from Pepperdine University.
 Jill’s passion is transformational learning and change; and inspiring leaders, groups and organizations to create their highest future potential.
 In addition to consulting, Jill has taught Leading Change in the Strategic Leadership Advanced Certificate in the School of Continuing Studies at the University of Toronto; and coordinated the design and co-facilitated the IPE Faculty/Staff Developer Program at the Centre for Faculty Development, Faculty of Medicine, University of Toronto at St. Michael’s Hospital.
 Jill is Co-Director of the Collaborative Change Leadership Program, a partnership of the Canadian Interprofessional Health Leadership Collaborative and University Health Network; and is adjunct faculty in the MSOD Program at Pepperdine University.

-Belinda Vilhena is the Director, UHN Conference Services and Manager and Professional Development Lead for the Centre for Interprofessional Education at the University of Toronto.
-Within her role, Belinda manages business operations, educational program planning, external communications and liaison with education centres across the country.
+Belinda Vilhena is the Director, Business Development and Centre for IPE Operations and Professional Development Lead for the Centre for Interprofessional Education at the University of Toronto/University Health Network (UHN).
+She is also the Acting Director, Conference Services and BMO Education & Conference Centre at UHN.
+Within her role, Belinda leads business development and operations, educational program and event planning, external communications and liaison with education centres across the globe.
 Belinda holds an Honours Bachelor of Science degree in Biology and Psychology and a Master of Education in Counselling Psychology from the University of Toronto.
-Belinda has over eighteen years of experience working in healthcare in the community and at the University Health Network, both on the front-line in the Emergency Department and in Patient Relations mediating patient and family concerns.
+Belinda has over eighteen years of experience working in healthcare in the community and at UHN, both on the front-line in the Emergency Department and in Patient Relations mediating patient and family concerns.